 - Place the dough on a lightly floured work surface.
 Knead for few minutes.

 - Cut the dough into 15 equal pieces.

 - Covering loosely with a damp towel, work one piece at a time – roll the dough into a long rope.
 Twist it around and tie, tucking the ends underneath.
 Continue doing the same with the rest of the dough.

 - Place the braided rolls onto a baking sheet lined with parchment paper.
 Cover again with plastic wrap.

-- Brush the dough with egg wash and sprinkle with sesame seeds.
+- When the shaped doughs are ready, brush them with egg wash and sprinkle with sesame seeds.